 In another study done in California that looked at about 200 solar panel arrays, annual losses due to dirty solar panels ranged from 1.5% to 6.2%.

-Doing it yourself can be a tedious undertaking depending on where the panels are located and how difficult it is to get to them.
+Doing it yourself can be a tedious and dangerous undertaking depending on where the panels are located and how difficult it is to get to them.
+A solar cleaning service should be able to get the job done properly, but if you do hire a professional panel cleaning service just make sure they don’t use abrasive cleaners that can damage your solar panels.

-A self cleaning system is one of the best ways to ensure your solar installation is working the way it should be.
-A self cleaning system takes care of the cleaning for you, can clean more often so your panels are always free from dust and debris, uses less abrasive materials and methods as traditional cleaning methods, and can increase your energy production by up to 30%.
+A self-cleaning system is one of the best ways to ensure your solar installation is working the way it should be.
+An automated cleaning system takes care of the cleaning for you and you’ll be able to set it to clean as often as you would like.
+Your panels will almost always be free from dust and debris.
+An automated solar cleaning system also uses less abrasive materials and methods than traditional cleaning methods and can increase your energy production by up to 30%.
 Learn more solar panel cleaning tips here.

 In some cases, you may need to hire a professional solar panel cleaning service to clean your solar installation.
 This might be the safer and easier option.

-Professionals have insurance and more than likely can guarantee their cleaning services, unlike your maintenance staff.
+Professionals have insurance and more than likely can guarantee their cleaning services, unlike yourself in the case of home solar or maintenance staff in the instance of commercial solar.
 Your solar panels may be in a hard-to-reach spot or on a roof that is too high, steep, or otherwise dangerous for your staff to tackle.
-A self cleaning system provides a more economical option when you start to add up the costs of hiring professional cleaners, which means a quicker ROI for you.
+A self-cleaning system provides a more economical option when you start to add up the costs of hiring professional cleaners, which means a quicker ROI for you.

-Your maintenance staff or cleaning crew will need a hose, a bucket of soapy water with a mild soap like dishwashing detergent, a soft scrubber or sponge, and a squeegee.
-Do not use pressure washers, harsh chemicals, or abrasive scrubbers, which can damage your solar panels and solar photovoltaic cells.
+You will need a hose, a bucket of soapy water with mild soap, like dish soap, a soft scrubber or sponge, and a squeegee.
+Do not use a pressure washer, harsh chemicals, or abrasive scrubbers, which can damage your solar panels and solar photovoltaic cells.
+Homeowners and commercial maintenance crews often ask about pressure washing their solar system since it seems like a logical option for cleaning but it is best to leave pressure washers for exterior cleaning, like the roof or gutters.

 Something else to consider is an automated solar panel cleaning system.
-Instead of periodically cleaning your panels, you can fully eliminate soiling losses by investing in an automated system that can clean your panels weekly.
+Instead of periodically cleaning your panels, you can fully eliminate soiling losses by investing in a system that can conduct regular cleaning at increased intervals, such as weekly or monthly.

 Keeping your array clean often can increase your energy production by up to 30%!
 Sometimes a cleaning crew can cause damage to your panels through their use of abrasive cleaners or hard water, which can void your warranty on the installation.

 We’ve discovered a fully automated cleaning system that has a patented feature of purifying the water used to clean your panels from limescale.
-The water from the system is applied through drip irrigation technology at a low pressure and at night, avoiding potential cracking of the solar panel glass if cold water is applied during warmer temperatures.
+The water from the system is applied through drip irrigation technology at low pressure at night, which avoids potential cracking of the solar panel glass if cold water is applied during warmer temperatures.

 On top of that, the system has an app that allows you to remotely clean your array and notifies you of faults.

-It depends on the area and environmental factors of where the solar panels are located.
+Depending on the environmental factors of where your solar panels are located, rain can be an effective way of cleaning solar panels.
 In the above-mentioned study of California solar installations, after a slight rain, the efficiency of some of the solar panels declined sharply, while the performance of some of the panels improved.

 According to the researchers of the study, a rainfall of at least 20mm is needed to adequately clean solar panels and ensure optimal solar output.